PrayaAmadigaPitasa/react-style-guide/README.md

   // good
   let count = 0;
   ```
 - **Var**: Don't use `var` for the variable.
-Because, var variable can be accessed from outside the block and hard to track and cause confusion.
+This is because the var variable can be accessed from outside the block which causes confusion and is difficult to trace.

 ## Types
 - **String, Number and Boolean**: Use `string|number|boolean` instead of `String|Number|Boolean`